-Defining her practice is her fascination with what she calls affective transactions and her insistence on understanding reality as consensual fiction.
-Her installations use both sculptural and audiovisual media formats and are often accompanied by parallel book projects.
+Defining her practice is her fascination with affective transactions and consensual fictions.
+Her installations use both sculptural and audiovisual media and are often accompanied by parallel book projects.
 She has produced large scale temporary and permanent public artworks as well as intimate gallery exhibitions.

 Her projects and texts have appeared in publications such as C-magazine, Fillip, The Happy Hypocrite, and Triple Canopy.
 In addition to artist books, she published the anthology Intangible Economies (Fillip, 2012) and the reader Negative Space: Orbiting Inner and Outer Experience (SFU Galleries, 2015).
 From 2009 to 2015, she was Associate Editor at Fillip.